robsontenorio/marina/multiple/README.md

 ## Base Docker image

-For reference, all the projects here use the same base image `robsontenorio/laravel`.
-It includes a Nginx server bound to port `8080` as you can see on the introduction image.
+For reference, all the projects here use the same base image `robsontenorio/laravel` and it includes a Nginx server bound to port `8080`.

 ## Naming conventions